cb-master/cbm-model/README.md

 # Cloud Bill Master Database Model
-Cloud Bill Master Database Model is a PHP-based project that implements a robust, object-oriented database management system for handling complex transactions and data manipulation tasks.
-Built on top of MySQL, this model aims to provide a high-performance, flexible, and secure way to interact with databases in PHP applications, specifically designed to streamline billing and cloud data management systems.
+Cloud Bill Master Singleton Database Model is a PHP-based project that implements a robust, object-oriented database management system for handling complex transactions and data manipulation tasks.
+Built on top of MySQL, this singleton model aims to provide a high-performance, flexible, and secure way to interact with databases in PHP applications, specifically designed to streamline billing and cloud data management systems.

 # Key Features
 * <b>Object-Oriented Structure</b>: Built with PHP OOP principles, ensuring code reusability, scalability, and maintainability.</br>